NightCode101/Varibles/README.md

 # Varible

-How to declare a variable
+- How to declare a variable

+- How to do interpolation